QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Details

 \begin{theorem} Given a second-order differentiable QoI function $f$, a global error bound $\epsilon_g$, and a QoI error threshold $t$, for a data point $x_0$ that $f^{\prime\prime}(x_0) = 0$, an estimation for the best-fit data error bound of $x_0$ will be $\min{\left(\epsilon_g, \frac{t}{|f^{\prime}(x_0)|}\right)}$ if $f^{\prime}(x_0) \neq 0$, or $\epsilon_g$ when $f^{\prime}(x_0) = 0$. \end{theorem}

-Theorem ~\ref{theo:1} and Theorem~\ref{theo:2} cover all the cases for best-fit point-wise error-bound estimation.
-In Figure~\ref{fig:anavsapprox}, based on different pointwise QoIs and QoI error tolerances, we plot the point-wise error bounds for different data values from both analytical solutions and our proposed estimation method.
-Although there are a few inaccurate cases (e.g., $f(x) = x^3$ and close-to-zero data values), our estimation of error bounds achieves very low relative error in most circumstances.
-It works excellently on estimating low error bounds, critical in preserving the compression ratio and quality in QoI-preserving lossy compression (to be detailed in Section \ref{sec:globalt}).
-The entire process of determining point-wise data error bound with point-wise QoIs is featured in Algorithm~\ref{alg:point-wise}, which will also be an essential base when dealing with other types of QoI.
+Theorem~\ref{theo:1} and Theorem~\ref{theo:2} cover all the cases for point-wise error-bound estimation.
+In Figure~\ref{fig:anavsapprox}, based on different pointwise QoIs and error tolerances, we plot the point-wise data error bounds for different data values from both analytical solutions and our proposed estimation method.
+For various function formats (Figure~\ref{fig:anavsapprox}~(a-c)), QPET acquires accurate error bound estimations compared to the analytical solutions, even when $|f^{\prime\prime\prime}(x)|$ has large values (see Figure~\ref{fig:anavsapprox}~(c) where $f^{\prime\prime\prime}(x) = -1000\cos{10x}$).
+In Figure~\ref{fig:anavsapprox}~(d), we show an example of $f(x)=x^3$, which has close-to-zero first- and second-order derivatives when $x$ is close to zero.
+While QPET may produce over-estimated error bounds in this case, the over-estimated error bounds will be cropped by a pre-given or auto-tuned global error bound (to be detailed in Section~\ref{sec:globalt}) and thus not harm the compression process (notice that in Figure~\ref{fig:anavsapprox} we set $\epsilon_g$ as $+\infty$ to focus on the estimation quality from QoI error bounds).
+As long as QPET presents good estimations for small error bounds (it does), it will be optimized for the compression ratio.

-Last, we present some necessary clarifications for our method: (1) Besides the derivatives, QPET also collects the information of the singularity point (such as non-defined or non-differentiable points) of $f$ to ensure the computed error bounds fall in the domain of $f$ and convergence range of $f_2$.
-(2) The evaluations of the QoI function and its derivatives are done in native C++ methods, guaranteeing the efficiency of derivative evaluation in Algorithm~\ref{alg:point-wise}.